I have, at length, decided what to do with the Brooklyn hops I purchased a while back.

 14g Pacific Jade as a first wort addition

-5g Pacifica at 10 minutes
+5g Pacifica at 10 minutes5g Riwaka at 10 minutes

 5g Pacifica at flameout